 Perhaps Mobee has a few jobs in your neck of the woods?
 You can download the app for iPhone or Android.
 If you do get the app, please enter my referral code ‘DXQZ’ and you will get an extra 300 points — after completing your first Mobee mission!
 (Roughly equivalent to $3.00 depending upon which reward you aim for).
 I joined Mobee in June of 2013.
 So far I have earned over $129.00.

 Rewardable is another app similar to those above.
 The jobs I have completed on Rewardable have been geared more toward department stores asking me to document disorganized or empty clothing displays.
 I only joined Rewardable in late 2013, but have already received $49.00.
 In my experience, completed tasks have been very promptly approved and payment to my PayPal account has been immediate on my request.

 Have you ever been frustrated when you go to the local grocery store for a particular item and it is out of stock?
 Now instead of getting frustrated, you can Get Paid!

 Shelfie is an app very similar to the now defunct GapNSnap (see the retired apps below).
 You earn Shelfie points when you snap a photo of a gap on the grocery shelf at your local stores.
 Users are asked to snap a photo of BOTH the empty shelf AND the shelf tag showing the unstocked product in their photos.

 Each snap earns credit toward gift cards at Amazon, Target, Starbucks, and Sephora.
-I found the Shelfie app in November of 2014 and have already earned $5.00.
+I found the Shelfie app in November of 2014 and have already earned over $5.00.